SNETT Backpacking Trip

 Saturday, November 9 -

 Troop 54 returned to Douglas State Forest, which we last visited in August 2016.
-This was our first time hiking a significant length of the Southern New England Trunkline Trail.
-The SNETT is a converted rail bed that connects to the Airline Trail at the park border.
+We mostly hiked the Southern New England Trunkline Trail and then a short portion of the Midstate Trail.
+This was our first time hiking a significant length of the SNETT, a converted rail bed that connects to the Airline Trail at the park border.

 Due to an illness, This was our smallest trip contingent ever.
 We had one Scout and two leaders participating.